AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 The withdrawn asset amount must therefore cover `4_000_000_000 + weight(call)` units of weight.

-Weight of the `call` is determined by the destination chain's runtime, it's not controled either by `Astar` or `Shiden`.
-User should ensure to correctly weigh the remote call on the destination chain before sending it via XCM.
+The weight of the `call` is determined by the destination chain's runtime, it's not controlled either by `Astar` or `Shiden`.
+A user should ensure to correctly weigh the remote call on the destination chain before sending it via XCM.

 Keep in mind that these values can change - if destination runtime gets upgraded or reconfigured, the values might change and you will need to adjust values in your smart contract.